GLOBAL MARKETS-Global stock markets fall, U.S. yields rise after strong employment data | Headlines

 The Labor Department's closely watched employment report showed the U.S. economy added 390,000 jobs in May, with the unemployment rate holding steady at 3.6% for a third straight month, beating most analyst estimates.
 Traders were hoping the jobs report would reveal stronger signs of weakness in the U.S. economy that would help persuade the Fed to soften its stance on inflation and interest rates to avoid triggering a recession.

-Gold prices fell after bullion's appeal was dented by the rise in the U.S. dollar and Treasury yields following the strong jobs data.
-Spot gold dropped 0.8% to $1,853.00 an ounce, while U.S. gold futures fell 0.53% to $1,856.70 an ounce.
+Brent crude rose 1.96% to $119.92 a barrel while U.S. West Texas Intermediate crude advanced 1.93% to $119.12.
+Gold prices fell 1% after bullion's appeal was dented by the rise in the U.S. dollar and Treasury yields following the strong jobs data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)